-Cosy neighbourhood Chinese with a bubbly personality and an item or two of interest on an otherwise familiar menu.
+Cosy neighbourhood Chinese with some interesting options on an otherwise familiar menu.

 This review is taken from the current (2016) edition.